 Company Name:

 Address:

+I Type of Plan:

 Date Prepared: Solicitation Number:

 Item/Service:

+ı Period of Plan:

-1. TYPE OF PLAN: (C heck only one).
+TYPE OF PLAN: (Check only one).

-INDIVIDUAL PLAN: In this type of plan, all elements are developed specifically for this contract and apply for the full term of this contract.

-MASTER PLAN: In this type of plan, goals are separately developed for this contract in an individual plan; all other elements are standard.
+- INDIVIDUAL PLAN: In this type of plan, all elements are developed specifically for this contract and apply for the full term of this contract. - MASTER PLAN: In this type of plan, goals are separately developed for this contract in an individual plan; all other elements are standard.
 The master plan must be approved once every three years.
-Once incorporated into a contract with specific goals, it is valid for the life of the contract.

-COMMERCIAL PLAN: This type of plan is used when the contractor sells large quantities of off-the-shelf commodities to many Government agencies.
+Once incorporated into a contract with specific goals, it is valid for the life of the contract. - COMMERCIAL PLAN: This type of plan is used when the contractor sells large quantities of off-the-shelf commodities to many Government agencies.
 Plans and goals are negotiated with the initial agency on a company-wide basis rather than for individual contracts.
 The plan is effective only during year approved.
 The contractor must provide a copy of the initial agency approval, and must submit an annual SF 295 to GSA with a breakout of subcontracting prorated for GSA.
+Contractors must submit a new commercial plan on an annual basis.
+The subcontracting plan must be submitted at least 30 days prior to the expiration date of the currently in effect subcontracting plan.